war/asset-loading/README.md

 			fillInAnimationGaps(animation_data);
 		}
 ```
-Due to a combination of how a model is animated and certain glTF exporters, some animation timelines may contain animation data for more than one playback rate (e.g. 24 FPS and 30 FPS).
+Due to a combination of how a model is animated and certain glTF exporters, some animation timelines may contain animation data for more than one playback rate (e.g., 24 FPS and 30 FPS).
 Only one playback speed is needed, while the rest can be discarded.
 To figure out which extra frames must be discarded/erased from the timelines, we can simply divide each keyframe time data by a fixed delta time value `TIME_STEP` (which assumes we will use 1/`TIME_STEP` as the desired FPS playback rate), and if the absolute value of the remainer is larger than 0, then it must be an unneeded frame.
 Taking translation animations as an example:
 ```cpp
     //loop over each bone
 		for(auto& v : bone_anim_map){